-I’ve living in Germany for the better part of the decade and whenever I travel, I tend to jet off to other places around Europe, spending time in places like Burano, Brno, and Budapest.
+I’ve living in Germany for more than a decade and whenever I travel, I tend to jet off to other places around Europe, spending time in places like Burano, Brno, and Budapest.
 In recent years, I’ve spent time trying to correct that by going on various day trips from Berlin.

 A Day Trip From Berlin To Visit Schwerin Germany